 Ringing and dialing has no time limit.

-A phone can terminate a call at any given time, this includes the status dialing, ringing and talking, and both phones will be assigned the status ready again.
+A phone can terminate a call at any given time (one of the two phones is able to terminate), this includes the status dialing, ringing and talking, and both phones will be assigned the status ready again.

 A phone can connect and disconnect itself at the handler.
 A disconnect is only possible when the status is ready or malfunctioning, the system will assign the status offline to it.
 The phone needs to be known to the system and then will be assigned the status ready.